luandretta/network/README.md

 *Must Have*
 * remove any content from any user that could be offensive, so that I can moderate the all content.
+* have own profil, so that I can have user experience.

-*Should Have*
+*Could Have*
+* Edit the admin panel.
 * access a page only for admins to see flagged user posts, so that I can see a list of posts that possibly need to be deleted.
 * unflag a post if a deletion is not needed, so that I can remove it from the flagged posts list.

-*Could Have*
-* Edit the admin panel.

 *Won't Have*
 * suspend, block or delete users who not respect the rules, so that I can maintain site guidelines.

 </details>